Approval-Based Committee Voting under Incomplete Information: Models of Incompleteness

 \section{Models of Incompleteness}

-In this section, we formally introduce the three models of incomplete information that we investigate.
-We first define \textit{poset approval} as a general model, and then two models constituting special cases.
-In all models, a \e{partial profile} $\P = (P(v_1), \dots, P(v_n))$ consists of $n$ \textit{partial votes}.
+In this section, we formally introduce the three models of incomplete information that we investigate throughout the paper (see \Cref{fig:model_incomplete} for an illustration).
+We first define \emph{poset approval} as a general model, and then two models constituting special cases.
+In all models, a \emph{partial profile} $\P = (P(1), \dots, P(n))$ consists of $n$ \textit{partial votes}.